 De Stoepa, is another old time favourite of locals in Bruges.
 It is located close to the train station, the lake of love and the beguinage.
 They have this beautiful garden where it is great to sit on a sunny afternoon.
 They serve Asian fusion comfort food.
 It is a place that is perfect for an informal lunch or dinner with friends or family.
 In summer and on weekends you better make a reservation to avoid any disappointment.

-Narai Thai, without a doubt the best Thai restaurant in Bruges.
+Narai Thai, one of the best Thai restaurant in Bruges.
 That means; Thai cooks in the kitchen.
 (Only Thai can cook like Thai, believe me, even I who lived in Asia for eight years cannot live up to the expectation of the Thai when it comes to their food) They tend to prepare their dishes less spicy for Western customers, but if you ask they will spice it up for you.
 Just do not ask for spicy ‘Thai style’, they will put extra chilli in just to test you….
 Try some other dishes than the usual suspects, you will be surprised by the variety of aromas!
 They have a take away service.

 Nous, a small high end restaurant using the new style of food sharing.
 The food is gastronomic, classic with modern and often Asian influences.
 The service is good and informal.
 The atmosphere is classic with good music.
 A place for a special dinner, in a classy small scale restaurant.

 Rock Fort, for a special dinner.
 Rock Fort is a classy restaurant, serving great food, in a classy high end interior.
 Come here for a special occasion.
 They have really original dishes using fantastic ingredients, and they serve it in a very original way.
 One of the classic high end restaurants in Bruges.
+Closed on Saturday and Sunday.
+They also do take-away!

 L’Estaminet, one of the older bar-bistro’s of Bruges (it exists for more than 45 years).
 Located in front of the Astridpark, one of the beautiful green spots in Bruges, but also very close to the central square.
 The authentic brown pub interior is very cosy, and invites to sit inside on a cold winter day.
 In Summer they have a covered terrace in the front, with views over the park.
 Their spaghetti is famous, great for a cheap quick lunch or dinner and a good Belgian beer.
+They also do take-away.

 De Wijngaert, a grill restaurant, the place to be for a barbecued steak with classic Belgian fries.
 It is a family business and especially in winter a great warm cosy place to eat.
 Close to one of the famous tourist spots; the beguinage and the Minnewater (Lake of love).